 The virtual SHE Training Program is reaching the intended audience of educators working with middle and high school students and meeting their professional development needs.
 It provided participants with background knowledge and skills to provide CHYA-aligned CSE to youth, and educators who completed the program were more likely to provide CHYA-aligned CSE after the program.
 SHE Training Program staff continue to analyze participant registration and completion data to understand where gaps remain in participation.
-They plan to use the California Adolescent Sexual Health Needs Index (CASHNI) database to identify geographic areas with higher need for program promotion.
-To supplement the asynchronous, online training, SHE Training Program Staff developed a series of live, virtual trainings to provide more interactive opportunities for participants to learn about the program and address timely topics that are not already covered in the on-demand training offerings.
-Volunteer adjunct trainers are beginning to return to in-person SHE trainings in their communities post-pandemic.
+They used the California Adolescent Sexual Health Needs Index (CASHNI) database to identify geographic areas with higher need for program promotion.
+To supplement the asynchronous, online training, SHE Training Program Staff continue to develop and launch a series of live, virtual trainings each school year to provide more interactive opportunities for participants to learn about the program and address timely topics that are not already covered in the ondemand training offerings.